orta/pragmatic-testing/chapters/getting_setup.md

 # Getting setup

 We're pragmatic, so we use [CocoaPods](http://cocoapods.org).
 It is a dependency manager for Cocoa projects, we're going to use it to pull in the required dependencies.
-If you're new to CocoaPods then yours truely and the rest of the CocoaPods dev team have an [extensive guides website](http://guides.cocoapods.org) to help you get started.
+If you're new to CocoaPods then read the [extensive guides website](http://guides.cocoapods.org) to help you get started.

 ### Adding a test Target